For many Ford Mustang lovers, there is nothing quite like seeing a pony car on the big screen!

 Gone were the beloved muscle cars of yesteryear, and in their place, Ford unveiled a far different take on the Mustang.
 These units were more fuel-efficient, but pushed out a measly 125 horsepower… a far cry from what Mustang enthusiasts and performance drivers alike had grown accustomed to in the old days.

 The First Generation builds were a thing of the past, but in July of 1974, an eccentric film buff reminded muscle car aficionados as to what they had been missing.
 Looking to produce the ultimate car movie on a limited budget, Henry Blight Halicki wrote, directed, and starred in the original Gone in Sixty Seconds motion picture.

-Medium Yellow Gold is the official color given to the original Mustang Eleanor, but in reality, the cars used for the movie were painted school bus yellow in order to save a few bucks.
-Halicki might have pinched pennies on the paint color, but he made up for it when it came time to modify the stunt Eleanor Mustang for all of those flashy maneuvers."250 hours of labor"
+Medium Yellow Gold is the official color given to the original Mustang Eleanor, but in reality, the cars used for the movie were painted School Bus Yellow in order to save a few bucks.
+Halicki might have pinched pennies on the paint color, but he made up for it when it came time to modify the stunt Eleanor Mustang for all of those flashy maneuvers.

 The crack team of engineers and designers spent roughly 250 hours of labor before the stunt car was ready for action.
 In order to install a roll cage throughout the unibody, Halicki and his team removed all body panels, while also chaining down the transmission for added safety.

 Elsewhere throughout the build, the production crew installed Simpson shoulder harnesses, duel emergency-style brakes, individual locking rear brakes, electrical kill switches, and many other performance-oriented mods.

 It is remarkable what Halicki was able to accomplish with a $1,000,000 budget for his movie, and the Eleanor Mustang’s uniqueness was a tremendous part of the movie’s success.